Brucephalus/Textbooks/Prosocial.md

 Muscle isn’t vanity—it’s _durability_.
 It’s the armor that lets you keep showing up when others start falling off.
 In a culture obsessed with appearances, real strength means you’re not just alive—you’re _operational_.
 And that makes all the difference when it counts.

-Expansion of Topic 7.3.1.4 **does** yield meaningful, non-speculative substance.
-Expansion follows:

 ##### 7.3.1.4 Strength Makes Confidence Real

 A man who knows he can handle himself doesn’t need to bluff.
 He walks differently.
 He speaks with less fear.
 Not because he’s acting tough, but because he’s _already done the work_.
 The body becomes the proof.
 You don’t need to advertise it—you live it.
 That’s what separates performative masculinity from the kind that moves quietly, but commands respect.